9 Answers To Help You Fix Yellow Toenails

-If your toenails are yellow or you have toenail fungus, there are a few things you can do prevent spreading the infection to others.
+If your toenails are yellow or if you have toenail fungus, there are a few things you can do to prevent spreading the infection to others.
 Don't walk around barefoot in an area that someone might personally come into contact with or share towels with them.
 Always keep your shoes or sandals on in public showers, health spas, gyms, and locker rooms.
 If at all possible, avoid swimming pools and areas where others might be barefoot.

 When Should You See Your Podiatrist?

 Avoid getting into contact with anyone that has a fungal infection.
-Talk to your doctor about all the possible treatment methods prior to using any product.
+Talk to your doctor about all the possible treatment methods before using any product.
 Consult your doctor when you first see discoloration.
 Maintain appropriate toenail and foot hygiene.
 Avoid cutting your nails short, and always make cuts straight across.

 When you first see any sign of infection, contact your podiatrist.
-Discuss treatment options, including OTC products that might be advantageous to you.
+Discuss treatment options, including OTC products, that might be advantageous to you.
 Ask any and all questions you have about yellow toenails.

 What Questions Do You Need To Ask Your Podiatrist?

 Here are a few questions that you might want to ask your own doctor regarding yellow toenails.
 What sort of fungus actually caused yellow toenails in your case?
-How long do you need to wait before you resume typical activities, such as swimming, team sports, or working out in a gym?
+How long do you need to wait before you resume usual activities, such as swimming, team sports, or working out in a gym?
 Just how severe is my condition?
-What other symptoms do I need to look out for that might suggest treatment isn't working, and how long should I wait to come back to you regarding this?
+What other symptoms do I need to look out for that might suggest the treatment isn't working, and how long should I wait to come back to you regarding this?

 Can you examine my shoes and tell me if they're appropriate for certain activities (bringing in multiple pairs of your commonly worn shoes is advisable)?
 How can I prevent passing this onto my family members if I share a tub or shower with them?
 What over-the-counter products can you recommend or suggest?
 Are there associated side effects with the choice of treatment you're going to use?